Jcheems/jcheems.github.io/Astar.md

 # Astar Algorithm path planner
 ## Introduction
 The algorithm is mainly implemented in pathplanner.py and called by gui.py.
 The programme uses four directions (up, down, left, right) for path calculation.
+Obstacles are indicated by black squares.
+When a path is found, a blue path is shown in the gui connecting a green start point to a red end point.
 <div align="center">
     <img src="./assets/images/Astar.gif" width="300px" display="inline">
     <div>